Statistics Explained

 Global partnership

 To achieve the SDGs, partnerships are necessary between governments, the private sector, civil society and other parties.
 Wealthier economies such as the EU can support the implementation of the 2030 Agenda in developing countries through public and private, domestic and international resources.
 These resources can be both financial and non-financial [1].
-This article focuses on the former.
+This chapter focuses on the former.
 Overall, the global partnership indicators show a mixed picture for the EU over the past few years.

 The EU supports country-led development through a range of financial support mechanisms